NHSDigital/manage-vaccinations-in-schools-guidance/app/guide/consent-responses.md

 1. Go to **Sessions**.
 2. Filter for **Scheduled** sessions.
-3. Select the relevant location.
+3. Find the session you’re interested in and select it.
 4. Go to the **Children** tab.
 5. Use the filters to see how many consents, refusals and conflicts you have.
 To see any children with conflicting consent responses, select **Has a refusal** then select **Conflicting consent** in the dropdown.
 6. Click on a child’s name if you want to see more details about consent for that child.